venkateshwarant/Cucumber/README.md

 These guidelines explain how to write behaviour driven development test cases using cucumber:

-- To write UAT integrating Cucumber, JUnit, Selenium
+- To write user acceptance test by integrating Cucumber, JUnit, Selenium
 - To run cucumber test cases using maven